How To Smoke Chicken Quarters On A Pit Boss (6 Simple Steps)

 • Preheat the pellet grill to 275°F for 10-15 minutes.

-• Place the quarters onto the pellet smoker grill.
+• Place the quarters onto the smoker and smoke, after 90 minutes check the internal temperature

 • When a meat thermometer reads an internal temperature to reach 165°F the chicken is ready.